3D Inspection (Volume, Height)

 With a 3D measurement system, anyone can conduct 3D inspection.
 Unfortunately, 3D measurement systems are designed for offline inspection, and it takes a lot of time to bring targets to the measurement room and measure them.
 This is acceptable as long as the target is a high-value-added product manufactured in low volume.
 However, it is impractical to conduct 100% inspection for products produced in large lots of thousands or tens of thousands per day.

-With a vision system/image processing system, you can obtain 3D information inline, resulting in efficient inspection.
+With machine vision/image processing system, you can obtain 3D information inline, resulting in efficient inspection.
 The latest image processing systems offer processing speed fast enough for applications on high-speed lines.
 This allows 100% inspection without affecting takt time.
 This prevents outflow of defective workpieces, helping to improve quality.

 Effects of introducing 3D inspection: equipment/labor cost reduction